PanosEconomou/notes/Geometry/Complex_Structures.md

 # Complex Structures

 Time to understand complex manifolds!
 Really the main point is to use definitions from [Differential Geometry][./Geometry.md] and extend them so that we can effectively do calculus on complex manifolds with holomorphic and anti-holomorphic maps.
+This is primarily following [Nakahara Chapter 8](http://www.stat.ucla.edu/~ywu/GTP.pdf).

 [TOC]